saltstack/salt-enhancement-proposals/delayed-state-rendering.md

 ## Edge Cases

-Since the requisite and delayed render is so generalized, the user can potentially do complicated things.
+Since the requisite and delayed render is so generalized, the user can potentially do multiple step automation without user intervention after the initial kick-off.
+This can be very powerful, but it can also be complicated.

 ### Nested delayed_renders